SansGuidon/bookmarks/README.md

 * [Jason Fried](https://m.signalvnoise.com/being-tired-isn-t-a-badge-of-honor-fa6d4c8cff4e) - Being tired isn’t a badge of honor
 * [David Mytton](https://blog.serverdensity.com/humanops-server-density/) - How we do HumanOps at Server Density
 * [Andrew Wulf](http://thecodist.com/article/why_i_don_39_t_do_unpaid_overtime_and_neither_should_you) - Why I Don't Do Unpaid Overtime and Neither Should You
+* [/r/lostgeneration](https://www.reddit.com/r/lostgeneration/) - Lost generation : discussions & posts about what this generation is supposed to do

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job